assistant1277/GuitarApp/README.md

 # GuitarApp

 wherever i have written Spec/spec it means specification in short I have written Spec/spec.
-Example in class InstrumentSpecBuilderEnum,InstrumentSpecType,InstrumentSpecWood,InstrumentSpec,InstrumentSpecBuilder in these all i have used Spec which means specification
+Example in class InstrumentSpecBuilderEnum,InstrumentSpecType,InstrumentSpecWood,InstrumentSpec,InstrumentSpecBuilder in these all i have used Spec which means specification and in Type directory there is enum in it